MacArthur Fellows Program

 The program does not accept applications.
 Anonymous and confidential nominations are invited by the foundation and reviewed by an anonymous and confidential selection committee of about a dozen people.
 The committee reviews all nominees and recommends recipients to the president and board of directors.
-Most new fellows first learn of their nomination and award upon receiving a congratulatory phone call.
+Most new fellows learn of their nomination and award upon receiving a congratulatory phone call.
 MacArthur Fellow Jim Collins described this experience in an editorial column of The New York Times.

-Cecilia Conrad is the managing director leading the MacArthur Fellows Program.

 Recipients

-Since the inaugural class of 1981, the program has awarded 1,111 fellowships.
-Alumni of Harvard University account for 175 fellowships, followed by the alumni of Yale University (93), University of California, Berkeley (75), Princeton University (68), and Columbia University (54).
-The following ten universities have the most alumni fellows.
+As of 2025, since the award's inception in 1981, 1,175 people have been named MacArthur Fellows, ranging in age from 18 to 82.

+In the five broad categories defined by the foundation, the breakdown for recipient focus is as follows: Arts 336; Humanities 170; Public Issues 257; STEM 335; and Social Sciences 120.